xunilrj/sandbox/sources/cpp/packedvsnode/readme.md

 ...
 ```

 So we have another advantage to having packed data.
-The "cache prefetcher" will antecipate our use.
+The "cache prefetcher" will anticipate our use.